Gunman opens fire in Texas high school, killing up to 10

-SANTA FE, Texas (AP) — At least one gunman opened fire at a Houston-area high school Friday, killing eight to 10 people, most of them students, authorities said.
-It was the nation's deadliest such attack since the massacre in Florida that gave rise to a campaign by teens for gun control.
+At least one gunman opened fire at a Houston-area high school Friday, killing eight to 10 people, most of them students, authorities said, in the nation's deadliest such attack since the massacre in Florida that gave rise to a campaign by teens for gun control.

-Harris County Sheriff Ed Gonzalez said he could not be precise about the number of deaths at Santa Fe High School, which went on lockdown around 8 a.m.
-One person was in custody and a second person detained.
+Harris County Sheriff Ed Gonzalez said he could not be precise about the number of deaths at Santa Fe High School, which went on lockdown around 8am.
+One person was in custody, and a second person had been detained, he said.

+A law enforcement official has identified the person in custody as 17-year-old Dimitrios Pagourtzis.
+Pagourtzis plays on the Santa Fe High School junior varsity football team, and is a member of a dance squad with a local Greek Orthodox church.

 An unknown number of possible explosive devices were found at the school and off campus.
 Authorities were in the process of rendering them safe and asked the public to call 911 if they see anything suspicious.